semaphoreci/docs/docs/reference/conditions-reference.md

 # Conditions Reference

-Using Conditions DSL, you can specify conditional execution of CI/CD commands in Semaphore 2.0.
+With Conditions DSL, you can specify conditional execution of CI/CD commands in Semaphore 2.0.

 Using Conditions, you can perform a full or regular expression matches and